Kavrepalanchok District: Tourism

+Fortune Resort & Wellness Spa Bhaktapur is a hospitality and wellness destination in the Sanga area, near the Kailashnath Mahadev Statue.
+The resort provides accommodation, dining, wellness and recreational facilities and contributes to the growing tourism infrastructure of the Sanga area.

 Koshipari (i.e. east of Dolalghat/Sunkoshi River) has very good prospect in tourism field.
 There are many adventurous places such as Thulo Bangthali.
-Recently a new trail known as Sangaswoti range hills trail has been opened for hikers.
-Though the road network is still under development and a good paved road is lacking, Koshipari can certainly be used as the cycling spots.
-Once the condition of road is well constructed, this place will quickly be developed into many beautiful tourism spots.
-However, there are already homestays and lodges in Thulo Bangthali.
-Many travellers choose Laure-Bangthali trail to reach Shailung and Everest.
-The wild native forest in Bangthali area is rich in bio-diversity.
-More than 700 different kind of herbs are found in this jungle.
-Recently this place has been famous for bird watching and volunteering.
+Recently a new trail known as Sangaswoti Range Hills Trail has been opened for hikers.
+Though the road network is still under development and a good paved road is lacking, Koshipari can certainly be used as a cycling spot.
+Once the road network is improved, the area has potential to develop into additional tourism destinations.
+There are already homestays and lodges in Thulo Bangthali.
+Many travellers choose the Laure-Bangthali trail to reach Shailung and Everest.
+The wild native forest in the Bangthali area is rich in biodiversity.
+More than 700 different kinds of herbs are found in this jungle.
+The area has also become known for bird watching and volunteering.

-Saping Siddhi Ganesh Temple (Ramche) Kabhrepalanchok.
+Saping Siddhi Ganesh Temple (Ramche), Kavrepalanchok.